trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Although Interactive Brokers offers our clients high quality market data, IB is  not a specialised market data provider and as such it is forced to put  in place restrictions to limit traffic which is not directly associated  to trading.
 A Pacing Violation occurs whenever one or more of the  following restrictions is not observed:

 Important: these  limitations apply to all our clients and it is not possible to overcome  them.
-If your trading strategy’s market data requirements are not met by our market data services please consider contacting a specialized  provider.
+If your trading strategyÃ¢â‚¬â„¢s market data requirements are not met by our market data services please consider contacting a specialized  provider.

 - Making identical historical data requests within 15 seconds.
 - Making six or more historical data requests for the same Contract, Exchange and Tick Type within two seconds.
 - Making more than 60 requests within any ten minute period.
 - Note that when BID_ASK historical data is requested, each request is counted twice.
-In a nutshell, the information above can simply be put as “do  not request too much data too quick”.
+In a nutshell, the information above can simply be put as Ã¢â‚¬Å“do  not request too much data too quickÃ¢â‚¬Â.

 ### Unavailable Historical DataCopy Location

 The other historical data limitations listed are general limitations for all trading platforms:

 - Bars whose size is 30 seconds or less older than six months
-- Expired futures data older than two years counting from the future’s expiration date.
+- Expired futures data older than two years counting from the futureÃ¢â‚¬â„¢s expiration date.
 - Expired options, FOPs, warrants and structured products.
 - End of Day (EOD) data for options, FOPs, warrants and structured products.
 - Data for expired future spreads